SEND Acronyms Decoded: Every Abbreviation Teachers Need

 Pastoral Support Programme

-A structured 16-week programme for pupils at risk of permanent exclusion.
+A structured 16-week programme for learners at risk of permanent exclusion.
 Involves multi-agency review meetings.

 PEP